jdevinney/bale_old/src/bale_classic/apps/sssp_src/README.md

 directory and the delta-stepping algorithm in the other_serial/Rust and other_parallel/Rust directories.

 #### Parallel Considerations
-Dijsktra's algorithm is a serial algorithm, with no opportunity for our static thread based parallelism.
+Dijsktra's algorithm is a serial algorithm with no opportunity for our static thread based parallelism.
 One must find *the* single lightest *tent(v)* and then relax the edges from that *v*.
 In addition, serial versions of the algorithm can use a priority queue to efficient